Back-end Engineering Articles

 end

 But what will happen if we execute this code now?
-Will it prints the string "Hello World!"?
-Let's see
+It will print the string “Hello World!”?
+Let’s see

 It doesn't print out anything, but why?

-This is because the function acts as a code container, but you need to call that container to be executed.
-So if you don't call the code container, you won't see any result.
+This is because the function acts like a container of code, but you need to call that container to be executed.
+If you don’t call the container of code you won’t see any result.

 Calling Functions

-We can say that Functions are divided into 2 acts:
+We can say that Functions are divided in 2 acts:

-In the first act, we create all the logic inside the functions, and then we need to call the function to be executed by the machine.
-If we don't call the function, the code inside that function won't run in any manner.
-We call a function straightforward; you just need to type the name you give to the function.
+In the first act we create all the logic inside the functions, and then we need to call the function to be executed by the machine.
+If we don’t call the function, the code inside that function won’t execute in any manner.
+The way we call a function is straightforward, you just need to type the name you give to the function.

 # Step 1.
 The act of creation of the function